TacticsMore Basic Tactics

 Definition foo (x: nat) := 5.

-.... then the simpl in the following proof (or the reflexivity, if we omit the simpl) will unfold foo m to (fun x 5) m and then further simplify this expression to just 5.
+.... then the simpl in the following proof (or the reflexivity, if we omit the simpl) will unfold foo m to (fun x 5) m and further simplify this expression to just 5.

 Fact silly_fact_1 : m, foo m + 1 = foo (m + 1) + 1.